raineydavid/Gemini/README.md

 ## Future Plans

+add some autonomy. i want to watch what happens when my digital clone explores the web.
+Do a pseudo turing test to see if we do things similar when asked the same thing.

 - Get it working such that the LLM is able to remember more than one message.
 - Have a human.yml file which builds up a profile about the person.
 - Have an actual app interface, app.py is my first foray into frontend development.
 It didn't work...